-The cultural narrative promotes inaccurate information about Paganism and Witchcraft.
-It attempts to demonize Witches and Wiccans along with terms like Magik or Magick.
+The dominant cultural narrative promotes inaccurate information about Paganism and Witchcraft.
+It demonizes Witches and Wiccans along with terms like Magik or Magick.
 Learn the truth behind this effort of misinformation.

-There are many terms we associate with mystical processes under the general term magic.
-You’ll find we see many of these terms as negative because of our cultural programming.
-This is not a mistake.
 Demonizing processes and people make them socially unacceptable.
-This amounts to an admission.
-There must be some substance to these processes.
-Otherwise, why attempt to demonize them?
+It amounts to an admission that there must be some substance to these processes.
+Otherwise, why would people attempt to demonize them?
 Often you will find there isn’t a difference between these practices and what is acceptable in mainstream religion.

 To make things more confusing, the people who use these processes create their terminology.
-For instance, what is Magik with a K?
-And, what is The Craft?
-These are all interesting terms that our culture has intentionally skewed.
-You need to talk about them all since these topics weave together.
+People are curious about Magik with a K?
+What exactly is The Craft?
+These are all exciting terms that our culture has intentionally skewed.
+All these topics and words intermingle.
 So, we can start almost anywhere.
-Let’s start with Paganism and Magic.
+Let’s begin with Witchcraft and Paganism.

 Most people associate the term, The Craft, with Witches and Wicca.
 However, the elements used in The Craft are nearly universal to all rituals.
-When you break it down, The Craft is simply the use of ritual combined with intent.
+When you break it down, The Craft is simply ritual combined with intent.

-“The Craft” is a term many associate with Freemasonry.
+“The Craft” is a term linked with Freemasonry.
 Freemasonry is a fraternal organization.
-It uses a formalized ritual with an emphasis on memorizing long passages of text.
-The main purpose is to create a patriarchal community.
+It uses a formalized ritual emphasizing memorizing long passages of text.
+The primary purpose is to create a patriarchal community.
 They use membership as a means of cultural favoritism.

 Observing someone this type of process is something most would identify with as spellcasting.
-This conjures the image of Witches mixing potions, but it’s much more than this.
+It conjures the image of Witches mixing potions, but it’s much more than this.
 The form and substance are what others call Ritualistic Prayer.
 Religions from Buddhism to Catholicism use ritualistic prayer in ceremonies and masses.
 It’s virtually the same whether you evoke a higher power for healing or material wealth.
-It’s the same for charging or cleansing a crystal or altering the vibrations of an object or situation.
+It’s the same for charging or cleansing a crystal.
+The exact process is at work when altering a situation or object’s vibrations.
 Spellcasting uses the same process for using a candle or mirror to enter a trance state.

-Magic relies on the personal power of the practitioner and may use a variety of objects real or metaphysical in their techniques.
+Magic relies on the personal power of the practitioner.
+The process may use a variety of objects, natural or metaphysical.
+However, it is the practitioner who provides energy for the working.
 Witches often use a “Book of Shadows” to record and pass along these processes and the outcomes.
 Many other religions and philosophies use a journal.
 We refer to this as a spiritual journal.
 Whatever you call it, it is a valuable tool.

 International Scope of The Craft